-Interest expense increased to \$2.4 million for fiscal 2012 from \$.1 million for fiscal 2011.
-The increase was principally due to a higher weighted average balance outstanding under our revolving credit facility in fiscal 2012 associated with the recent acquisitions.
+Interest expense increased to \$3.7 million in fiscal 2013, up from \$2.4 million in fiscal 2012.
+The increase was principally due to a higher weighted average balance outstanding under our revolving credit facility during fiscal 2013 associated with fiscal 2013 and 2012 acquisitions and borrowings made to fund an aggregate \$1.76 per share cash dividend paid in December 2012.